 - Make a paste of the scrapped coconut as well.

-- Now take Mustard Seed paste, Coconut paste, Plain curd in a bowl and beat using a spoon.
+- Now take Mustard Seed paste, Coconut paste, and Plain curd in a bowl and beat using a spoon.

 - Add Salt and Turmeric powder to the mixture.